-Physical activity guidelines recommend that in order to reap the cardiovascular health benefits of exercise, people should do at least 150 minutes of moderate-intensity physical activity per week - five sessions of 30 minutes each per week [2].
+Physical activity guidelines recommend that people should do at least 150 minutes of moderate-intensity physical activity - five sessions of 30 minutes each per week [2], or 75 minutes of vigorous-intensity physical activity per week.
 However, research shows that even doing 120 minutes of at least moderate-intensity physical activity per week may reduce the risk of type 2 diabetes or metabolic syndrome [3].

-The following graph compares the proportion of the employees who are not engaging in adequate amounts of physical activity to the two benchmarks.
-33% of the analysed employees are at risk, with physical activity levels below 150 minutes per week, compared to 42% in the Asian markets and 10% in Australia.
+The following graph compares the proportion of the employees who are not engaging in adequate amounts of physical activity to the Asia Pacific benchmark.
+59% of your employees are at risk, with physical activity levels below 150 minutes of moderate-intensity activity per week and below 75 minutes of vigorous activity, compared to 61% in Asia Pacific.